-As an adult with ADD/ADHD, you are capable of focusing—it's just that you may have a hard time keeping that focus, especially when the activity isn't one that you find particularly engaging.
-Boring meetings or lectures are hard on anyone, but for adults with ADD/ADHD they can be a special challenge.
-Similarly, following multiple directions can also be difficult for those with ADD/ADHD.
+As an adult with ADHD, you are capable of focusing—it's just that you may have a hard time keeping that focus, especially when the activity isn't one that you find particularly engaging.
+Boring meetings or lectures are hard on anyone, but for adults with ADHD, they can be a special challenge.
+Similarly, following multiple directions can also be difficult for those with ADHD.
 Use these tips to improve your focus and ability to follow instructions:

-- Increase stress relief by exercising outdoors—people with ADD/ADHD often benefit from sunshine and green surroundings.
+Increase stress relief by exercising outdoors—people with ADHD often benefit from sunshine and green surroundings.

-- As well as relieving stress, relaxation exercise, such as meditation, yoga, or tai chi, can teach you to better control your attention and impulses.
+Try relaxation exercise, such as meditation, yoga, or tai chi.
+As well as relieving stress, it can teach you to better control your attention and impulses.

 - Avoid caffeine late in the day.